MidnightCommander/website/docs/coding-style.md

 }
 ```

 Try to avoid passing function calls as function parameters in new code.
-Not doing so makes the code much easier to read, and it's also easier to use the `step` command in `gdb`.
+Not doing so makes the code much easier to read, and it is also easier to use the `step` command in `gdb`.

 ```c title="Right"
 void